neocliff/my-make-things/README.md

 ## make Targets

-A standard set of targets are defined in the makefile. use these target to build, etc.
+A standard set of targets are defined in the makefile.
+Use these target to build, etc.
 * all - this is the default target and it directs make to build everything